D.O. (entertainer): 2016–2020: Lead roles, recognition and military service

 In January 2016, D.O. was announced as one of the cast of voice actors for the feature-length animated film Underdog, which premiered in 2019.
 He voiced Moongchi, a stray dog who is separated from his owner.
-In February 2016, he collaborated with Yoo Young-jin on a duet titled "Tell Me (What Is Love)" for SM Station.
+In February 2016, he collaborated with Yoo Young-jin on a duet titled "Tell Me (What Is Love)" for SM Station Season 1.
 He had previously performed a short version of the song as a solo performance throughout Exo's first concert tour.
 Later in February, D.O. starred as the male lead alongside actress Kim So-hyun in the romantic film Pure Love.

 In October 2016, D.O. starred alongside Chae Seo-jin in the web drama Be Positive.
 The series became the most watched Korean web drama of all time.
 In November 2016, D.O. starred alongside Jo Jung-suk and Park Shin-hye in the film My Annoying Brother, playing a national level Judo athlete.
-D.O. and Jo Jung-suk also recorded the ending theme song, titled "Don't Worry", for the movie.
+D.O. and Jo Jung-suk also recorded the ending theme song, titled "Don't Worry," for the movie.
 D.O. was awarded the Blue Dragon Film Awards Best New Actor award a year later for his performance in the film.

 In 2017, D.O. starred in the comedy thriller film Room No.7.
-The same year, he played a supporting role in Kim Yong-hwa's film Along With the Gods: The Two Worlds, a blockbuster adaptation of the webtoon of the same name, about a court in the afterlife where the deceased undergo multiple trials for 49 days.
+The same year, he played a supporting role in Kim Yong-hwa's film Along with the Gods: The Two Worlds, a blockbuster adaptation of the webtoon of the same name, about a court in the afterlife where the deceased undergo multiple trials for 49 days.
 In December 2017, D.O. attended the Macau International Film Festival alongside director Choi Dong-hoon as a Korean public relations ambassador.
 In 2018, D.O. starred in Swing Kids, a film set in a prison camp in South Korea during the Korean War.
 He plays a North Korean soldier who falls in love with tap dancing in the midst of all the chaos.
 Later that year, he was cast in his first small-screen leading role, playing a crown prince in 100 Days My Prince.
 The series was a commercial success, becoming the fifth highest-rated Korean drama in cable television history and in 2020, became the first CJ ENM drama to be broadcast in Japan's public television channel, NHK General TV.